ostapvad/Path-Planner-for-Phoenix-environment/README.md

 In the every new terminal put the command into the following order\
 	`roscore` - to run ROS main node\
 	`rosrun gazebo_ros gazebo -u`- to start Gazebo simulation node in pause mode\
-	`rosrun gazebo_path_plugin world_spawner` - to run the world spawner client with the default parameters
+	 In your third terminal you can get the list of all avaliable services and you should see some with prefix /gazebo/.
+Then `rosrun gazebo_path_plugin world_spawner` - to run the world spawner client with the default parameters
 ## 5) Parameters:
 ## 6) Current results: